 Best Practice Actions [See action tools, guidance, city reports]

-Category B cities that choose to implement this best practice must complete at least two actions.
+Category B cities that choose to implement this best practice are recognized upon completion of at least two actions.

-Category A cities that choose to implement this best practice must complete at least three actions.
+Category A cities that choose to implement this best practice are recognized upon completion of at least three actions.

 connection to state Policy